cpzielke/csc309-srp-facade-lab/README.md

 ## How to fix it?

-*Apply the Single Responsibility Principle to provide a better separation of concerns, improve class cohesion.*
+Apply the Single Responsibility Principle to provide a better modularity and improve class cohesion.
+The classes in the new design should have less responsibilities.
+For that purpose, feel free to create new classes and achieve better separation of concerns over your classes. *Refer to the lecture and reading assignment to recall this design principle or learn more about it.*

-*Then, implement a Facade as a way to provide client code a unique central point of access to those different functionalities.*
+Then, in a last step, implement a Facade class as a way to provide client code a unique central point of access to those different functionalities.
+Your facade should be the frontline for providing access to any functionality implemented in the 'game'.
+The facade should be able to receive calls and then delegate calls to the proper objects that implement the desired functionalities. *Again, refer to the lecture and reading assignment to recall this design parttern or learn more about it.*